listen and see

 what

-Jon Rimmerman's debut album arms around the world is feedback-soaked indie rock that treats sonic curation the way great wine lists treat terroir—with obsessive care for place, people and process.
+Jon Rimmerman's debut album treats sonic curation the way great wine lists treat terroir—with obsessive care for place, people and process.

 The same instinct that made Rimmerman a cult phenomenon in wine now layers guitar interplay, Rickenbacker jangle, and melodic hooks that one UK A&R veteran described as "Kings of Leon having a spot of tea with Cheap Trick."

-Rimmerman’s debut album represents a rare late-arrival to indie rock with an unusually complete point of view—one shaped by decades of writing, tasting, listening, and connecting dots across wine, food, and culture.
+The result is a point of view that took decades to form — shaped by writing, tasting, listening, and connecting dots across wine, food, and culture.
+It arrives fully built.

 why